MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

       ![Connection settings](../media/run-ui-flow/uiflow-connection-card.png "Connection settings")

       >[!TIP]
       >If you don't see your gateway, you might need to select a different connection.
-To do this, select **...** from the top right side of the **Run a UI flow for desktop (preview)** card, and then select the connection you want to use from **My connections**.
+To do this, select **...** from the top right side of the **Run a UI flow for desktop** card, and then select the connection you want to use from **My connections**.

       ![Select a new connection](../media/run-ui-flow/select-new-connection.png "Select a new connection")